You are currently viewing Best United Kingdom travel tips (from a local)

 From how to visit a pub and try Welsh rarebit to the best places to visit outside London, I’ve put together this guide on how to visit the UK like a local.

-Before you plan your next trip, read on for a local’s tips to visit the UK (and you can read about the difference between the United Kingdom, Great Britain, England, and the British Isles first if you want some context).
+You can also read about the difference between the United Kingdom, Great Britain, England, and the British Isles if you want some context about the often-confused British terms.

 When is the best time to visit the UK?